 Self-Guided Tour of Walla Walla

-More than 3,000 acres in both Washington and Oregon make up Walla Walla Valley.
-However, Walla Walla is situated in Washington State.
+Want to take a wine tour of Walla Walla?
+Get ready for some beautiful drives.
+With more than 3,000 acres in both Washington and Oregon make up Walla Walla Valley.
+However, Walla Walla AVA is situated in Washington State.
 The Walla Walla Valley is the second American Viticultural Area in Washington (AVA).
 The acreage is planted with red grapes on around 95% of it and white grapes on the remaining 5%.
 Try some Syrah and Cabernet Sauvignon while you are there, as they are particularly well-known in the area.
 There are six distinct wine districts in the Walla Walla Valley: Westside, Downtown, Airport, Eastside, Southside, and Oregon.

 The Walla Walla Valley’s soils are primarily made up of wind-deposited loess, which gives grapes good drainage.
 Since there is little rainfall in the area, irrigation is necessary.
 During the 200-day growing season, there are hot days and chilly nights.
 As cold air descends from the Blue Mountains and becomes trapped in the valleys of the Snake and Columbia rivers, the valley is susceptible to abrupt temperature changes.
 Although typically milder than the nearby Columbia Valley AVA, lows in the winter can reach 20 degrees Fahrenheit (29 degrees Celsius).
 Hardiness zone 7a covers the majority of the area.
 After the Rogue Valley, the southern portion of the Walla Walla Valley stretches into Oregon and is one of the warmer wine-growing locations there.
 A significant planting in this region is Syrah.

 What is the Overview of Walla Walla?